Zoe’s top things to do in Fisherman’s Wharf.

 If you’re fascinated by old-fashioned penny-arcade games, now is your chance to get hands-on.
 The Musée Méchanique, located on Fisherman’s Wharf at Pier 45, allows you to play the coin-operated mechanical musical instruments and antique arcade machines – all you need are some coins!
 They have games dating all the way back to the 1800’s famed traveling carnivals as well as those that are more modern, from the 20th century.
 Bring your change and your spirit of fun; the museum is a fun interlude on Fisherman’s Wharf.
 Entry is free.

 The San Francisco Dungeon brings to life the authentic tales of the Bay Area’s dark history through theatrical actors, special effects, gripping storytelling, and 360° sets.
 The hysterically horrible engaging stories will take you through nine live shows as you experience reenacted scenes from the colorful Gold Rush era to authentic tales about the Barbary Coast criminal gangs, Alcatraz, Shanghai Kelly, and more.
 It’s the ultimate live action expedition to see, hear, smell, and feel the experience of early San Francisco as you move from show to show guided by our professional actors.
-Be prepared hilarious fun – and sometimes a few mild scares.
+Be prepared for hilarious fun – and a few mild scares.

-Madame Tussauds has brought their unique blend of glitz and glamour to Madame Tussauds San Francisco!
-Get ready to photograph and pose with your favorite A-listers, to challenge sports legends, to hop on stage with international pop icons, and to experience the true “Spirit of San Francisco.”
+Madame Tussauds has brought their unique blend of glitz and glamour to their popular San Francisco location.
+Get ready to photograph and pose with your favorite A-listers, challenge sports legends, hop on stage with international pop icons, and experience the true “Spirit of San Francisco.”
 This fun and unique attraction highlights milestone moments throughout history and in contemporary culture – both from around the world and in San Francisco.